-- (b) any other part of the Erongo region, remain closed, except for schools and other institutions that provide secondary education at Grades 11 and 12 level, which may resume with normal classroom contact learning subject to compliance with subregulation (3). - (2) The closure of schools, higher education institutions and other educational institutions under subregulation (1) does not prevent - - (a) in the case of a state school, the relevant minister responsible for education; and - (b) in any other case, the governing bodies of schools and institutions, from employing other alternative forms of learning that do not involve the physical presence of learners or students at the schools or institutions
+- (b) schools and educational institutions providing primary education at grade seven level secondary education at nine level must remain closed but may resume face to face learning on 20 July 2020; - (c) schools and educational institutions providing primary education at grade four, five and six level and secondary education at grade eight and 10 levels must remain closed but may resume face to face learning on 3 August 2020. - (3) The closure of schools, higher education institutions and other educational institutions contemplated in subregulation (1) and (2) does not prevent - - (a) in the case of a state school, the relevant minister responsible for education; and - (b) in any other case, the governing body of the school or institution in question, from employing other alternative forms of learning that do not involve the physical presence of learners or students at the schools or institutions.

-(3) Every head of a school, higher educational institution and other institution referred to in subregulation (1)(b) must ensure that all persons accessing the premises and services of the respective school, higher educational institution and other institution at all times adhere to the measures to combat, prevent and suppress the spread of COVID-19 as specified in and under these regulations.
+(4) Every head of a school, higher educational institution and other institution referred to in subregulation (2) must ensure that all persons accessing the premises and services of the respective school, higher educational institution and other institutions at all times adhere to the measures to combat, prevent and suppress the spread of COVID-19 as specified in and under these regulations.